-In summary, DPO and related preference-based methods aim to simplify the pipeline by removing the {\bf reward model middleman}.
-They often result in more stable training (since cross-entropy losses are well-behaved) and are computationally cheaper (no iterative RL rollouts needed).
-However, they typically require the feedback data in a particular format (e.g., direct {\bf ranking of outputs from the current model} distribution). {\bf If the model changes significantly during training, the fixed dataset of comparisons might become less relevant (this is also a concern in RLHF if the reward model isn't updated)}.
-Some approaches mitigate this by iteratively collecting preferences (self-play or online gathering, though for images that still means human in the loop).
+In summary, DPO and related preference-based methods simplify the pipeline by removing the intermediate reward model.
+They often produce more stable training because cross-entropy losses are well behaved, and they are computationally cheaper because they do not require iterative RL rollouts.
+However, they typically require feedback in a particular format, such as direct rankings of outputs from the current model distribution.
+If the model changes substantially during training, a fixed comparison dataset may become less relevant; this is also a concern in RLHF if the reward model is not updated.
+Some approaches mitigate this issue by iteratively collecting preferences, although image-domain preference collection still often requires human input.

 Direct preference methods also underscore an important concept: \textit{the diffusion model itself can serve as its own reward model to some extent}.
 For example, DPO in language pointed out the connection between model logits and reward.
-In diffusion, some works (like \cite{zhu2025dspo}) draw connections between maximizing reward and adjusting the model’s score function directly.
+In diffusion, some works, such as \cite{zhu2025dspo}, draw connections between maximizing reward and adjusting the model's score function directly.
 This leads naturally into the next category.